This article was originally published in 2015 and has been completely updated in 2020.

 Focus groups with a sample of surviving employees indicated that:

-These lessons would help organizations to communicate better under pressures.
+These lessons would help organizations to communicate better under pressure.